VioletGiraffe/file-commander/README.md

 File Commander
 ==============

-Qt-based cross-platform Total Commander-like file manager for Windows, Mac and Linux with support for plugins.
+Qt-based cross-platform Total Commander-like dual panel file manager for Windows, Mac and Linux with support for plugins.

 **Building**